mobilecoinfoundation/mcips/text/0026-block-version-based-protocol-evolution.md

 This adds complexity to the transaction building code, which also must support multiple versions of the transactions.

+This adds complexity to off-line transaction building workflows, which must target a block version.
+(However these workflows currently work by moving a copy of the ledger to the offline machine, which will carry the block version.)

 This MCIP proposes ad-hoc mechanisms to trigger increases to the block version.

 This MCIP proposes that `0003-encrypted-memos` requires a bump to block version, but does not propose a mechanism to trigger